Chance-Constrained Correlated Equilibria for Robust Noncooperative Coordination: Correlated equilibrium under cost uncertainty

 Recall that $\Delta J_i(x_i,x_i',x_{-i})$ denotes the deviation cost defined in \Cref{eq:devCost}.
 From the coordinator's perspective, this quantity is not perfectly known and this uncertainty is modeled as

 where $\Delta \bar J_i$ represents the nominal estimate of the deviation cost and $\eta_i$ is an agent-level uncertainty term.
-In this work we assume $\eta_i \sim \mathcal{N}(0,\sigma_i^2)$, where $\sigma_i \geq 0$ characterizes the uncertainty level associated with agent $i$.
-The disturbance $\eta_i$ is assumed to be common across all deviation costs for agent $i$.
+In this work we assume $\eta_i \sim \mathcal{N}(0,\sigma_i^2)$ for analytical tractability, where $\sigma_i \geq 0$ characterizes the uncertainty level associated with agent $i$.
+The disturbance $\eta_i$ is assumed to be shared across all deviation-cost terms associated with agent $i$, i.e., across all $(x_i,x_i',x_{-i})$ combinations.
 This captures agent-level modeling uncertainty that shifts all deviation margins for agent $i$ in a coherent way.